The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Finite generation of relative adjoint rings

 \part{Finite generation of relative adjoint rings}

 \makeatother \endgroup In this part, we prove Theorem \ref{thm:introfinitegen} for schemes and algebraic spaces by adapting the strategy in \cite{CL12} that was used for complex varieties.
 We then prove dual versions of the Rationality, Cone, and Contraction theorems in the vein of \cite{Kaw11} using our finite generation result (Theorem \ref{thm:introfinitegen}), as is done for varieties in \cite{CL13}.
 These versions of these results will be used later when showing termination with scaling.
+To summarize the general structure of this section, the main results and the logical relationship between them are as follows: